JvanKatwijk/dab-server/README.md

 	Lazy Chair Programming

 The dab-library software is made available under the GPL-2.0.
 The dab-library uses a number of GPL-ed libraries, all rigfhts gratefully acknowledged.
-The DAB client is available under GPL-2.0.
+The DAB-java client is available under GPL-2.0.
 The Android client is for private use only.